California State University Channel Islands History

 The formal opening of CSU Channel Islands was held on August 16, 2002.
 The public ceremony included participation by Governor Gray Davis, as well as educational and community leaders from throughout the state.
 Classes began on August 24 with approximately 1,320 full-time transfer students enrolled for the first year.
 The first freshmen class arrived in fall 2003.
 At full capacity, CSU Channel Islands will serve more than 15,000 full-time equivalent students.

 To accommodate the rapidly growing numbers of students, in 2004 the University completed the first phase of student housing, Anacapa Village, which provides on campus housing for 350 students.
 Phase two housing, named Santa Cruz Village, is currently under construction and will provide space for an additional 464 students.
 It will be ready for occupancy when students arrive in fall 2007.

-The physical campus continues to grow at a steady pace to keep up with student and academic needs.
-The first major University construction project on the campus was the Science Building completed in 2003.
+The physical campus continues to grow at a steady pace as well as to keep up with student and academic needs.
+The first major construction project on the campus was the Science Building completed in 2003.
 This structure provides much needed lab and auditorium space for students.
-Currently under construction is the prestigious John Spoor Broome Library which will provide a state-of-the-art digital teaching and learning library for students, faculty, staff, and the community.
+Currently under construction is the prestigious John Spoor Broome Library which will provide a striking digital teaching and learning library for students, faculty, and the community.